 Joan was named senior vice president for advocacy and communications in 2005.
 In 2009, private fundraising was added to her portfolio.
 Under Joan’s energetic leadership, achievements have included a thorough brand review, development of advocacy and government relations efforts, launch of a capital campaign, and creation of award-winning print and electronic communications.
 Among her current areas of focus is a project to develop new and innovative fundraising methods.
 Joan holds a master’s degree from the University of Michigan.
 She and her husband are the parents of three children.

-Prior to his role with Compassion, Micah served as assistant attorney general at the Colorado Department of Law in the civil litigation and employment law section.
 He is a graduate of the University of Denver Sturm College of Law and James Madison University.
-He lives, serves, and plays in Monument, Colorado, with his wonderful wife, three children, and his Newfoundland dog.
+He lives, serves, and plays in the Central Valley in California with his wonderful wife, three children, and his Newfoundland dog.

 Nathan is the vice president of public and government affairs at Bethany Christian Services.
 Prior to joining Bethany, he served as a senior communications adviser at the Department of Health and Human Services.
 Nathan began his career working for a member of the U.S. House of Representatives, where he served seven years.
 As Bethany’s vice president of public and government affairs, Nathan helps Bethany execute on strategy, policy, and communications that is essential to their ability to serve children and families.
 Nathan and his wife, Laura, live in Washington, DC’s Capitol Hill neighborhood.